microsoft/HoloJS/README.md

     gl.uniformMatrix4fv(vUniform, false, window.getViewMatrix());
     gl.drawElements(gl.TRIANGLES, 36, gl.UNSIGNED_SHORT, 0);

-This view matrix represents view from the middle point between left and right views of the holographic stereo camera.
+This view matrix represents a view from the middle point between left and right views of the holographic stereo camera.
 The app should not set a projection matrix in this case, or it should set a projection matrix that is the identity matrix.
-ANGLE for Windows Holographic will apply the correct projection matrices for the holographic device to each vertex automatically, after splitting the output into left and right views.
+ANGLE for Windows Holographic will apply the correct projection matrices for the holographic device to each vertex automatically, after splitting the output into left and right views by using a geometry shader.

 ## Additional remarks